-All students writing a senior thesis need to report their intent to do so to the undergraduate secretary Sarah Akin with this form.
+All students writing a senior thesis need to report their intent to do so to the Director of Undergraduate Studies with this form.
 If the research was done and supervised in another department, you must find a physics faculty member to be a thesis supervisor, read your thesis and certify that it is substantial and well written.
 In this case, please give the names of both advisors.

 A successful thesis usually contains twelve to twenty pages of text (single-spaced) plus figures, tables, and references.
 Writers should consult their advisors frequently to ensure high scientific and writing quality.
 The librarian, Alison Verbeck, has theses from recent years in the library, so you can look at examples there, or in the electronic repository.

 All students writing a senior thesis are encouraged to present a poster describing the research at one of the two Undergraduate Research Symposia held each year.

 We ask that students post electronic copies of their theses at the Washington University Libraries Open Scholarship repository.
 The repository is a service of the Libraries to provide free access to the scholarly output of the university.
 More information about the repository is available on the “About” page at openscholarship.wustl.edu.
 Open Scholarship already contains several senior honors projects.
 You can find examples listed under Student Publications in two folders – Undergraduate Theses–Restricted and Undergraduate Theses–Unrestricted.